binesh-b0/static-site-generator/README.md

-Here's a basic `README.md` for your static site generator project:

----

 # Static Site Generator

 A Node.js-based static site generator that converts Markdown files into HTML, supports EJS templating, and generates a sitemap.
 This generator is designed to be simple yet powerful, allowing for easy site creation with automated build processes.